Home

 Often the difference among hams is in the curing process.
 Country hams are cured the old-fashioned way for 6-12 months!
 (Read the article, you'll be amazed.)

-For now, here is a very good ham recipe with red eye gravy.
+For now, here is a very good recipe with red eye gravy.
 Whenever I serve it, the restaurant guests ask for more.
 It is a famous restaurant recipe, even in the Pacific Northwest.

-Ham With Red Eye Gravy
+Ham with Red Eye Gravy

 Preparation time: 15 minutes.
 Serves 6.